thaonnx/teamable/README.md

 # teamable
-This is a demo application for the IT beginner course
+This is a demo application for the IT beginner course who want to start as a devop engineer

 ### To run the tests execute
     npm run test